CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 - Environment/History (upper right)
 - Files/Plots/Packages/Help/Viewer (lower right)

-Once you open a new R script (File -> New File -> R Script), and editor panel should appear in the upper left.'
+Once you open a new R script (File -> New File -> R Script), and editor panel should appear in the upper left.
-R scripts are saved as .$R
+R scripts are saved as .R files.
 These can be rearranged by going into Preferences.

 Calculating with R